Employment of autistic people: Employment rates

 The United Nations estimated a general employment rate of around 20% in 2015.
 Across Europe, according to estimates by the Autism Europe collective of associations, between 76% and 90% of autistic people were unemployed in 2014.
 There are no official general (international) statistics on employment rates for autistic adults, only statistics by subgroup.
 In France (in 2017), there are no reliable data; the CNSA estimated (2016), on the basis of the synthesis carried out by the Haute Autorité de santé in 2010, that 56% of autistic adults can work part-time for five hours a week on average, and that between 1% and 10% have full-time work.

 According to a review of the scientific literature by researchers Alissa Levy and Adrienne Perry, published in 2011, an average of 24% of autistic people find employment during their lifetime, usually on a discontinuous and/or part-time basis.
 The jobs concerned are low-paid and unrewarding.
 According to the NAS, the employment rate in the UK was 32% across all job types in 2017, of which 16% was full-time, a relatively stable rate since 2007.
 According to Damian Milton (at the NAS Study Day, 7 May 2015), only 15% of a sample of 2,000 autistic people surveyed in the UK were in full-time paid employment.
-In the USA, a study of 72 autistic adults over 12 years shows that only just under 25% kept a job for the entire period, while three-quarters found employment over at least a short period.
+In the US, a study of 72 autistic adults over 12 years shows that only just under 25% kept a job for the entire period, while three-quarters found employment over at least a short period.

 Two phenomena create selection biases.
 Some people in employment are unaware that they are autistic, particularly women.
 Others have the wrong diagnosis (infantile psychosis...), or have a diagnosis but refuse to communicate it, and/or hide their behavioral particularities from their colleagues and employers: 9% of the 99 people in employment interviewed for a Malakoff Médéric survey in 2015 said they told no one that they were autistic; only 26% informed their superiors and colleagues.

 The review by Scott et al. (2019) cites the following summary figures: